csswizardry/csswizardry.github.com/_posts/2026-05-12-meet-your-users-where-they-are-with-obs-js.md

 tab.
 But what it can do is give us a slightly clearer picture of the conditions under which our work is being experienced.

-It reads a handful of browser signals—latency, bandwidth, Data Saver, battery, CPU, memory—and exposes them as classes on the `<html>` element and as a small `window.obs` object in JavaScript.
+It reads a handful of browser signals — latency, bandwidth, Data Saver, battery, CPU, memory — and exposes them as classes on the `<html>` element and as a small `window.obs` object in JavaScript.
 This simple functionality opens up a whole world of potential, and it’s up to us as developers to exploit it.

-The value is not that it makes decisions for us—it doesn’t—the value is that it gives us better information with which to make our own decisions.
+The value is not that it makes decisions for us — it doesn’t — the value is that it gives us better information with which to make our own decisions.
 Perhaps that means avoiding rich media; perhaps it means serving lower resolution imagery.
 Perhaps it means toning down motion; perhaps it means holding back a web font.